dannyhope/uxbrighton/pages/attendee-guide-info-2024.md

 ## Accommodation

-Our friends at Visit Brighton have put together a comprehensive list of  at specially negotiated rates for UX Brighton delegates.
-This website is open for bookings
+Our friends at Visit Brighton have put together a comprehensive list of [accommodation](https://book.passkey.com/go/UXBTN24) at specially negotiated rates for UX Brighton delegates.
+This website is open for bookings *until 1st November 2023*; we advise early booking in order to guarantee your preferred hotel.

+[Discounted hotel rates](https://book.passkey.com/go/UXBTN24) for UX Brighton delegates.

 ## Travel